J0914/StockOverflow/README.md

   <h3 align="center">Stock Overflow</h3>

   <p align="center">
     Stock Overflow is a Stock Market themed  Stack Overflow clone.
-Users can ask questions regarding these topics and other users and respond to those questions and vote for questions that they felt were helpful.
+Users can ask questions, respond to questions and vote for questions that they felt were helpful.
     <br />
     <a href="https://github.com/J0914/StockOverflow"><strong>Explore the docs »</strong></a>
     <br />